AndreiDodu/JLock/README.md

 # JLock
-A mini library for unique execution of an java application
+A mini jar to ensure the uniqueness of execution of an java applciation.

 ### How to use it?